Fiberboard

 It is sometimes used as a synonym for particle board, but particle board usually refers to low-density fiberboard.
 Plywood is not a type of fiberboard, as it is made of thin sheets of wood, not wood fibers or particles.
 Fiberboard, particularly medium-density fiberboard, is heavily used in the furniture industry.
 For pieces that will be visible, a veneer of wood is often glued onto fiberboard to give it the appearance of conventional wood.

-In the packaging industry, the term "fiberboard" is often used to describe a tough kraft-based paperboard or corrugated fiberboard for boxes.
+In the packaging industry, the term "fiberboard" is often used to describe cardboard, a tough kraft-based paperboard or corrugated fiberboard for boxes.

 "Fiberboard" is also an intermediate product, an output of a pulp mill used as input for a paper mill.